skip to main content

 Evan Bailey

-Great Britain’s Duncan Scott won in a time of 1:41.56, with Bailey pipped for second by Lithuania’s Tomas Lukminas by one hundredth of a second, finishing third in a record Irish time of 1:42.01.
+Great Britain’s Duncan Scott won in a time of 1:41.56, with Bailey pipped for second by Lithuania’s Tomas Lukminas by one hundredth of a second, finishing third in a new Irish record of 1:42.01.

 The Irish swimmer posted the sixth-fastest time of the eight swimmers that progressed to the final.